Diverticulosis and Diverticulitis (cont.)

 IN THIS ARTICLE

-In a significant number of people, diverticulitis recurs after it has been treated.
+Approximately one-half of people who have diverticulitis will have a relapse within seven years after the condition is treated and in remission.
 The second episode may be worse than the first.
 See a health-care professional at the first sign of recurring symptoms.

 YOU MAY ALSO LIKE

 Must Read Articles Related to Diverticulosis and Diverticulitis

 The eMedicineHealth doctors ask about Diverticulitis (Diverticulosis) Symptoms and Diet:

 The symptoms of diverticulitis (diverticulosis) can vary greatly from patient to patient.
 What were your symptoms at the onset of your disease?

 Please describe your recovery after surgery for diverticulitis.

 Please share your experience with diverticulosis (diverticulitis).

 What foods have you found that aggravate diverticulitis?
 What foods have been helpful with easing diverticulitis symptoms?